1979 International Women's Day protests in Tehran: Background

 However, non-conservative women, who had worn the veil as a symbol of opposition during the revolution, had not expected veiling to become mandatory, and when the mandatory veil decree became known, it was met with protests and opposition, particularly by liberal and leftist women.

 The veil decree was received by many as evidence that, despite having fought in the revolution, women were being relegated, as one protest leader expressed it, "back to dog status".
 There was a fear among women that they were about to lose the civil rights gained under the Shah.

 The protests

 On the morning of March 8, tens of thousands of women gathered outside the new Prime Minister's office in Tehran.
 A further 3,000 women went to protest in the religious city of Qom, which was the residence of Ayatollah Khomeini.
 The protestors appeared unveiled.
+The women who participated were from all backgrounds, although the majority were middle-class and educated.

 The women chanted protests against the attempts to limit their rights, such as, "We didn't have a revolution to go backwards".

 One protestor recalled, "There was no question in our mind that this is the first step to suppress us, and we should stand up to it – both as women [and] as revolutionaries."

 Another slogan chanted was, "In the dawn of freedom, there is an absence of freedom".

 Protesters said that many Muslim activists regarded unveiled women as "unclean", since they had taken the Ayatollah's remarks literally.